gouniverse/rule/README.md

 }
 ```

-2. Separate Rule Type
+2. Your Custom Rule Type

 Direct usage may not be very practical if we want to reuse on multiple places and avoid duplication of business logic.

-Which is why it is better to create our own rule type
+Which is why it is recommended to create your own custom rule type

 ```go